victor5055/The-Note-Taker/README.md

 # Repository-Description
 ###### [Back to Table of Contents](#Table-of-Contents)
 An application that can be used to write, save, and delete notes using Node and Express, utilizing JSON for data storage.
 With an already completed front-end, my role was to build the back-end and connect it to the front-end, as stated below:
+Be sure to install npm packages that aren't already included in node.

+The initial page will take you to a welcome/get started page, once you click get started you can start creating your notes!

+There are input boxes for both a note title and note text and a save button that pops up in the upper right hand corner of the page once text has been entered.
+Once a new note is saved it will then show up by title on the left hand side of the page.
+There will be a red trash can delete button next to each note so that you can delete them.
+If you click on the note title itself it will pull that note title and text up to the center of the screen.

 ## User-Story
 ### As the Developer